 Other than that, the softener valve might be faulty (open circuit) or not getting an electrical supply or neutral return.

-More fabric softener problems
+More fabric softener articles and problems